phuwis/PhuwisTify/README.md

 ﻿# PhuwisTify
-This project is homework at software development in RMUTR
+This project is the homework of Software Development at RMUTR